Skip to content

 When visiting for the first time, one of the biggest surprises is just how high the castle actually sits.
 Looking at photos beforehand, it is easy to assume you are simply visiting a historic building inside a park.
 In reality, the castle stands on a hill that overlooks a huge portion of the city.
 Reaching the terraces at the top reveals sweeping views across Mexico City and across the greenery of Chapultepec Park itself.

-Because of this, Chapultepec Castle ends up being two experiences at once.
-It is both a historic palace and museum, and one of the best viewpoints in the city.
+The castle today houses the Museo Nacional de Historia (National Museum of History), which traces key moments from Mexico’s past through artifacts, murals, and preserved imperial rooms.
+Because of this, Chapultepec Castle ends up being two experiences at once: a historic palace and museum, and one of the best viewpoints in the city.

 For digital nomads living in Mexico City, it can also be a refreshing break from cafés and coworking spaces.
 The castle is close to neighborhoods like Roma Norte, Roma Sur, and Condesa.
 A short walk or quick ride to Chapultepec Park can turn into an easy afternoon exploring gardens, terraces, and museum rooms.